To view the Summer 2023 course offerings, click here for the online searchable schedule. (Summer 2023 will be available in early March)

 |On-campus, Directed Study, Independent Study, Practicum||$500 per semester hour of credit|

 |Consortium On-line Courses||$300 per semester hour of credit|

 |Summer Internship||$300 per semester hour of credit|

-IMPORTANT: All tuition and fees must be paid by the first day of class of the summer term(s) in which you are enrolled.
+IMPORTANT: All tuition and fees must be paid by May 15 for the summer term.
 Contact the Business Office (641-628-5185) to discuss payment options.
 There is no tuition refunded for withdrawal from courses after the last day to drop for each session (deadlines noted below).

 |Session||Start Date*||End Date*|| Last day to

 |Ind.
 Study, Internship, Directed Study, Practicum||Tues.
 May 30||Fri.
 Aug.
 4||Fri.
 May 5||Wed.
 June 7||Wed.
 July 14|